MRes, Postgraduate Diploma

-Our graduate media studies Masters award; Media Research (MRes) has an illustrious background, and with our other degrees has received awards.
+Our graduate media studies Masters award, Media Research (MRes), has an illustrious background, and has received awards, along with our other degrees.

-They aim to combine high quality with flexibility and choice for students.
+They combine high quality with flexibility and choice for students.
 Employability is another important focus, with the opportunity for a research placement offered to all MRes students.

 This course is designed to provide a basic but extensive training in media research methods.
 The training provided is multidisciplinary, covering social sciences and humanities approaches.
 Ideal candidates are those looking for employment in the media for which research training is seen as valuable, as well as those intending to pursue academic careers in the field.